Hip Osteonecrosis: The Complete Guide

 Diagnosis is based on symptoms, limitation of movement of the affected hip, deformity of the femoral head on standard X-ray or specific lesions on MRI.

 In addition to non-surgical measures to relieve symptoms, various surgical techniques exist that can lead to full hip recovery.
-The most effective and the most practiced in young patients is the hip prosthesis total.
+The most effective and the most practiced in young patients is the total hip prosthesis.

 Avoidance of tobacco and alcohol, as well as controlled use of corticosteroids reduce the risk of developing osteonecrosis of the hip.